scaleapi/scaleapi-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/scaleapi-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/scaleapi/scaleapi-ruby.

+Currently, this repository has no tests - and adding tests using RSpec would make a for a great PR :)

 ## License